kdfreeman/VehicleSearch/README.md

 ## Project Description
 The project is a simple vehicle search application created in Java[Spring Boot] at the back end and Angular in the front end.
 The **Client** denotes the **Angular** project which will connect to **Server** to get the requested information.
 The **Server** is the backend built in **Spring Boot**.
-After we run the server, the data is posted in the database from the Vehicle.json file using postman.
+After we run the server, the data is inserted in the database from the Vehicle.json file.( I used postman for this purpose).
 The vehicle.json contains the details of a set of vehicles.
 H2 in memory database is used for this project.
 The tables are made accordingly the structure of the json file.

 ### Client